Debanjannnn/CryptED-Ai/README.md

 ---

-# CryptED - Elevate Your DSA Skills with AI and Web3.0 By Earning ETH 💻✨
+# CryptED - Elevate Your DEV Skills with AI and Web3.0 By Earning ETH 💻✨

 **Learn, Debug, and Succeed** with AI-powered assistance.